Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Results

-We conducted k-fold cross-validation (CV) tests to assess the performance of our model and ensure a fair comparison with earlier studies.
-The trials were done in accordance with the data splits described in Table-\ref{tab:Dataset_folds}.
-These data partitions have frequently been included in research papers, facilitating a direct evaluation of our system's performance in comparison with previous studies.
+We conducted k-fold cross-validation (CV) tests to assess the performance and robustness of our model and ensure a fair comparison with earlier studies.
+These k-folds (as in Table~\ref{tab:mergedTable}) have frequently been included in research papers, facilitating a direct evaluation of our model's performance in comparison with previous studies.